-The Women’s Land Army was looking for physically fit young women, who had no dependents (therefore usually unmarried), who where mature enough to leave home and to be sent anywhere in the country.
+The Women’s Land Army looked for physically fit young women, who had no dependents (usually unmarried), who where mature enough to leave home and to be sent anywhere in the country.

 The process of signing up to the Women’s Land Army is outlined below:-

 Women enrolled at a local Women’s Land Army headquarters, or by registering their name on the National Service Guide at the local post office.
 Women had to be 17 years old in order to join the Women’s Land Army (although some women joined when they were younger).